Permutation of periodic points of Veech surfaces in $\mathcal{H}(2)$: Background

 \subsection{The action of the Veech group on Weierstrass points in \texorpdfstring{$\H(2)$}{H(2)}}

-Let $X$ be a translation surface in $\H(2)$.
-We say that a bijective, orientation-preserving map $f\colon X \to X$ is an \emph{affine transformation} if its local expressions (on the charts given by the flat metric) are affine maps of $\RR^2$.
-We denote the group of affine transformations on $X$ by $\Aff(X)$.
+Let $X$ be a translation surface in $\H(2)$; we are interested in the action of $\SL(X)$ on regular Weierstrass points.

-The linear part of an affine transformation does not depend on the choice of flat charts.
-This observation gives rise to a group homomorphism $D \colon \Aff(X) \to \SL(2,\RR)$, known as the \emph{derivative map}.
-The \emph{Veech group} $\SL(X)$ of $X$ can be defined as the image of the derivative map, that is, $\SL(X) = D\Aff(X)$.
-Veech showed that the derivative map is finite-to-one; the kernel of this map is hence a finite group, which is known as the automorphism group $\Aut(X)$ of $X$.
-In other words, we have a short exact sequence

-In the case of minimal strata, the group $\Aut(X)$ is trivial, so $D$ is one-to-one \cite[Proposition~4.4]{Hubert-Lelievre}.
-Thus, in what follows, we will implicitly make use of the identification $\SL(X) \cong \Aff(X)$ for surfaces in $\H(2)$.

-Now, we turn our attention to the action of $\SL(X)$ on regular Weierstrass points.
 More precisely, if $X \in \H(2)$, the group $\SL(X)$ acts by permutations on the set $\{w_1, \dotsc, w_5\}$.
 The permutation group $G(X) \leqslant \Sym(\{w_1, \dotsc, w_5\})$ is the group obtained by all such permutations.
-Observe that this group is only well-defined up to conjugation by elements of the Veech group.
+Observe that this group is only well-defined up to conjugation.
 In other words, we do not keep track the ``names'' of the regular Weierstrass points.